iMikie/Semantic-UI-Rails/README.md

 ![Semantic UI screenshot] (https://github.com/iMikie/Semantic-UI-Rails/blob/master/readme_images/SUI_screenshot.png)

-I'm trying out a new instructional convention here: one example per HTML page with separate CSS and JS files for each example.
-Yes I know you wouldn't do this in production but for purposes of learning it's nice that given `example_foo.html.erb`, `example_foo.css` and `example_foo.js` will have everything you need.
+I'm trying out a new instructional convention here as I expect this may grow to several examples: one example per HTML page with separate CSS and JS files for each example.
+Thus, to find the CSS and JS that work on `example_foo.html.erb`, just look for `example_foo.css` and `example_foo.js`.

 You need to know HTML, CSS, Javascript and JQuery to use Semantic-UI.
 Semantic-UI uses the LESS preprocessor for CSS but you don't need to know LESS.

 If you liked this repo, please drop me a note.
 Though I've been a programmer for a while, I'm new to the Rails and Semantic-UI communities.
 I've written the first part of this tutorial at a very basic level.
-The reason is that it only takes a second to skip a line of explanation you didn't need whereas a line you really need but is missing can leave you dead in the water.
-What keeps me from trying bleeding edge stuff is usually the dread that I'll never even get it running.
+It only takes a second to skip a line of explanation you didn't need whereas a line you really did need but is missing can leave you dead in the water.
+I found myself there a lot.
+What keeps me from trying bleeding edge stuff is the dread that I'll never even get it running.

 There are many features of Semantic-UI I haven't tried yet.
 If you try them before I do, please send me an email or even better, add it to a new page (with it's own CSS and JS files) and send me a pull request
 Happy coding, <br>